 market:update Special Topics

-It’s possible that economic cycles have become longer since World War II.
-Edgar Walk, Chief Economist at Metzler Asset Management, has therefore supplemented his conservative seven-year scenario for total return forecasts for equities and bonds with a progressive 14-year scenario.
+For some time now, there have been signs that economic cycles have become longer since World War II.
+Thus, Edgar Walk, Chief Economist at Metzler Asset Management, has again supplemented his conservative seven-year scenario for medium-term total return forecasts for equities and bonds with a progressive 14-year scenario.
 For virtually all asset classes, higher returns can be derived from the progressive scenario because this scenario assumes a slower correction of the overvaluation of many investment assets.

 Read more on this topic in the newest special edition of market:update.